Adrian Fisher (Louisiana politician)

 Adrian Fisher is an American politician, businessman, and pastor serving as a member of the Louisiana House of Representatives from the 16th district.
 He assumed office on December 6, 2021.
+He represents parts of Morehouse and Ouachita parishes and lists his occupation as business owner of Cognitive Development Centers.

+Early life and career

+Fisher is a licensed counselor and business owner in Monroe; the Louisiana Department of Health lists him as director of the Cognitive Development Center, an outpatient behavioral-health provider.
+He is also a pastor and co-founder (with LaTondra Fisher) of Living Water Ministries International in Monroe (established 2009).

 Education

 Fisher earned a Bachelor of Science degree in accounting from Southern University and a Master of Science in community counseling from the University of Louisiana at Monroe.

 Career

-Outside of politics, Fisher is a licensed counselor and operates a behavioral health business.
+Adrian Fisher represents Louisiana House District 16, which includes parts of Monroe and Bastrop and nearby communities in Ouachita and Morehouse parishes.Outside of politics, Fisher is a licensed counselor and operates a behavioral health business.
 He was elected to the Louisiana House of Representatives in November 2021 and assumed office on December 6, 2021.

+Elections

+2021 special

+Fisher won the November 13, 2021, special primary for House District 16 with 69.3% (2,431) against Alicia Calvin (19.8%) and Charles Bradford (10.9%).

+2023

+Fisher was re-elected in 2023; the primary was canceled and he was declared elected without opposition under Louisiana’s majority-vote system.

+Committee assignments

+For the 2024–2028 term, Fisher serves on: